 - Light up an LED made of a single sheet of atoms, then measure its efficiency

-Find out research and news about this work from the Quantum Photonics Lab at Heriot-Watt University.
+Find out more about this research at the Quantum Photonics Lab at Heriot-Watt University.